augustluhrs/FishFight/README.md

 - Can also select diet preferences? (extra way to make fish unique, could be linked to powers/abilities)
 - Whats character limit on names?
 - What automod libraries are there for names?
+- Should we display nametags on fish in pond?
+Or too cluttered?
+- Is there even going to be a "pond"?
 - I'm imagining Jojo-style fish art, where strong fish have huge, rippling arms and defensive fish have juicy butts.

 ## ToDo

-- test on glitch/mobile
+- test on different devices/browsers
-- text size

 ## Asset Credits